SparkliTwizzl/plurality-utilities/README.md

 Pass the path to the input file as the first argument (arg0) and the path to where you want the output file to be generated as the second argument (arg1).

-You must include the file extensions for the input and templates files, but the extension on the output file will be ignored and is optional.
+You must include the file extension for the input file, but the extension on the output file will be ignored and is irrelevant.

 IMPORTANT NOTE: If you pass the path to an existing output file, it will be overwritten.